 1. You are not permitted to carry any food and beverages on the Wheel’s boarding deck and on the Wheel itself.

 2. Smoking cigarettes, cigars, pipes, electronic cigarettes, etc., on the HK Wheel and its premises, is not allowed.

 3. You can not take any pets or animals on the Wheel.
 Only guide dogs and other kinds of service animals (with valid identification) are allowed.

 4. You are not allowed to carry any large luggage, baby strollers, or other bulky items on the HK Observation Wheel.
 You can store these in the luggage/baby stroller storage area.

 5. Commercial filming without the permission of HKOW’s management is not allowed.

 6. It is strictly prohibited to fly drones within the premises without the permission of HKOW’s management.

 7. The authorities reserve the right to refuse entry to anyone deemed inappropriately dressed.
-The dress code of Hong Kong Ferris wheel is casual.
+The dress code of the Hong Kong Ferris wheel is casual.

 The travel specialists at TheBetterVacation.com use only high-quality sources while researching & writing their articles.
 We make every attempt to keep our content current, reliable and trustworthy.